FrankFlitton/Payroll-Dashboard/README.md

-# App Structure

-## Overview
+# Overview

-The app is made of 3 Docker containers, `frontend`, `backend` and `db`.
-The is built with by vuejs, the backend by Django Rest Framework, and db is a postgress container.
+The app is composed of 3 Docker containers, `frontend`, `backend` and `db`.
+The frontend is built with by vuejs, the backend by Django Rest Framework, and the db is postgress.

-## Suggested User Path
+# Highlights

+I'm proud of the scalablity of the solution and the responsive design.
+UX was a key consideration of how I approached the problem.
+The data model can be easily extended to contain relevant paycheque details such as employee names, tax deductions, or csv provider.
+With some slight adjustments, the app could be deployed to a production server.

-To test the app effectivly:
+The highlights of the app include:
-1. Attempt to upload sample-empty.csv
-2. Attempt to upload sample-data.csv

-The frontend is set up to allow only 1 `.csv` file upload at a time without purging the `Time Sheets` in django Admin for the save of the demo.
+- Responsive frontend, styled with subtle animations
+- Data is clearly presented, invites the user to sort table
+- Network of Docker containers seperated by system
+- Clear error messages incorperated into the interface
+- Data model can be easily extended
+- Admin panel for debugging data and APIs
+- CSV file is never stored, only read (security)
+- Branding colours sampled from Wave's website

-## Setup Instructions with Docker
+# Setup Instructions with Docker
 This has been tested using the latest Docker for OSX.

-### Start the images
+## Start the images

 $ ```docker-compose up```